 The minimum requirements

-The three minimum requirements that asset owner and investment manager signatories need to meet when reporting on a mandatory basis are listed in the Policy, Governance & Strategy (PGS) module:
+The three minimum requirements that asset owner and investment manager signatories need to meet when reporting are listed in the Policy, Governance & Strategy (PGS) module:

 Minimum requirementPolicy, Governance & Strategy (PGS) module indicatorInvestment & Stewardship Policy (ISP) module indicator